ikigai-digital/time-deposit-take-home-kata/README.md

 "mvn clean verify" or "mvn clean install"
 - In order to start the Spring Boot application on the local, run: mvn spring-boot:run
+- Test data will be initialised in the database by the script in /resources/data.sql, which will automatically be picked up by Spring Boot application